JaJaMalikov/BaBv2/.junie/guidelines.md

 ## 3) Additional development information

 Coding style and structure:
-- The codebase is organized into layered modules:
+- The codebase is actually organized into layered modules:
   - core/: domain models, serialization, SVG/puppet handling.
   - controllers/: application logic and services mediating between UI and models.
   - ui/: PySide6 widgets, view adapters, and scene‑specific operations.
   - assets/: runtime images, icons, and puppet configuration used by the UI.
+- The codebase must adopt a stricter MVC architecture.
 - Prefer extending core/ and controllers/ for logic and keep ui/ lean; this keeps logic testable without a GUI.
 - Tests already cover core serialization, state application, playback, and minimal UI introspection.
 Follow the existing patterns for new features.